MSc Advanced Leadership for Professional Practice (Social Work) / Overview

 - 1 year full-time, 2 or 3 years part-time

 - Entry requirements

-We require a health professional qualification relevant to social work or current registration with the relevant professional, statutory or equivalent regulatory body.
+We require a professional qualification relevant to social work and current registration with the relevant professional, statutory or equivalent regulatory body.

 You must also hold a relevant honours first degree (Lower Second or above, or equivalent) from an approved higher education institution OR evidence of previous advanced study, research or professional experience that the University accepts as qualifying you for entry.